pindjouf/pindjouf.xyz/src/routes/posts/mediapiratestack.md

 # Media Pirate Stack

-First I have to thank [@Kalos](https://www.youtube.com/@KalosLikesComputers) for inspiring me to do this.
+Thanks to [@Kalos](https://www.youtube.com/@KalosLikesComputers) for inspiring me to do this.

 In this post you'll learn how to get accustomed to working with home servers, VPNs & P2P file sharing.
+With the goal of setting up your very own media service.
 The setup is fairly simple, here's a list of what we need:

 **Hardware**: